mrtnetwork/bitcoin_base/README.md

 A comprehensive Bitcoin library for Dart that provides functionality to create, sign, and send Bitcoin transactions.
 This library supports a wide range of Bitcoin transaction types and features, making it suitable for various use cases.

+This package was inspired by the [python-bitcoin-utils](https://github.com/karask/python-bitcoin-utils) package and turned into Dart
 ## Features

 - Create and sign Bitcoin transactions